Patrick Chung: 2009 season

 Chung finished his rookie year with 37 combined tackles (25 solo), two sacks, a pass deflection, and an interception in 16 games and one start.
 The Patriots finished atop the AFC East with a 10–6 record.
-On January 10, 2010, Chung appeared in his first NFL playoff game as the Patriots were defeated 33–14 by the Baltimore Ravens in the AFC Wildcard Game.
+On January 10, 2010, Chung appeared in his first NFL playoff game as the Patriots were defeated 33–14 by the Baltimore Ravens during the Wild Card Round.

 2010 season

-On January 15, 2010, it was reported that defensive coordinator Dean Pees would not be renewing his contract or returning to the Patriots.
-Head coach Bill Belichick took over defensive coordinator duties for the season.
+On January 15, 2010, it was reported that defensive coordinator Dean Pees would not be renewing his contract or returning to the Patriots, so head coach Bill Belichick took over defensive coordinator duties for the season.
 Chung competed for the job as the starting strong safety against Brandon McGowan and James Sanders.
 He was officially named the starting strong safety to start the regular season, along with free safety Brandon Meriweather.

-Chung started in the Patriots' season-opener against the Cincinnati Bengals and collected a career-high 16 combined tackles (12 solo) in a 38–24 victory.
-Three weeks later, Chung made five combined tackles and returned an interception by Chad Henne for a 51-yard touchdown to mark the first score of his career.
-Chung also blocked a punt and a field goal as the Patriots routed the Miami Dolphins 41–14 on Monday Night Football in Week 4.
-In Week 6, he collected 13 combined tackles (five solo) in a 23–20 victory over the Baltimore Ravens.
-The following week, Chung made a tackle before exiting a 23–20 victory over the San Diego Chargers after injuring his knee.
-He was sidelined for the next two games (Weeks 8–9) due to the knee injury.
+Chung started in the season-opener against the Cincinnati Bengals and collected a career-high 16 combined tackles (12 solo) during the 38–24 victory.
+Three weeks later against the Miami Dolphinson Monday Night Football, Chung made five combined tackles and returned an interception by Chad Henne for a 51-yard touchdown to mark the first score of his career while also blocking a punt and a field goal in the 41–14 road victory.

+During a Week 6 23–20 victory over the Baltimore Ravens, Chung recorded 13 combined tackles (five solo).
+In the next game, he had a tackle before exiting a 23–20 victory over the San Diego Chargers after injuring his knee.
+Chung was sidelined for the next two games (Weeks 8–9) due to the knee injury.

 Chung finished his second professional season with 96 combined tackles (72 solo), nine pass deflections, three interceptions, and a touchdown in 14 games and 13 starts.
 The Patriots finished atop the AFC East with a 14–2 record, clinching a first-round bye and home-field advantage.
 On January 16, 2011, Chung made his first NFL start in a playoff game and recorded four solo tackles during a 28–21 loss to the New York Jets in the Divisional Round.
 With 1:14 left in the second quarter, Chung made the decision to call an audible on a punt and opted to receive a direct snap from the long snapper on a trick play instead and attempt to gain four yards for the first down.
 He botched the direct snap and recovered the fumble for no gain at New England's 37-yard line.
 The mistake proved costly as the Jets capitalized on their field position and scored a touchdown in four plays and 41 seconds to enter half time leading the Patriots 14–3.
 Chung accepted responsibility for the mistake and stated it was his decision to call for the direct snap.
 He explained that he called the audible after discovering the Patriots had an eight on six advantage with their blocking scheme.